edisonwang03/pipeline/backend/docs/setup.md

 **4. Start the backend server**

-Run the command below within the `backend` directory to start the backend server.
+Run the command below within the `pipeline/backend` directory to start the backend server.
 This will start it in debug mode with all the necessary environment variables configured.

 ```bash
 ./dev.sh